ifm/documentation/GeneralDoc/parameters.md

 |--|--|--|
 |`framerate`|Defines the number of frames captured each second|1 to 20 FPS (frames per second)|

 The FPS highly depends on the applied imager settings (exposure mode and times, filters, etc).
 Higher exposure times, for example, negatively impact the overall FPS.
-The O3R is designed to achieve 20 FPS in 0.2 to 4m mode *regardless* of applied settings.
+The O3R is designed to achieve 20 FPS in 2m and 4m modes *regardless* of applied settings.
 Higher FPS may be achievable by reducing the applied settings.

 ## Filters